EileenFeng/file_system/README.md

 - What works & does not work
   - most library functions work.
 However 'f_read' and 'f_write' have some issues for large files that reaches 'i3block' level.
   - Does not support permissions: When user created a file or directory, all file and directory created will have the default permission.
+When user try to access files, file permissions are not fully checked.
+However 'f_open' an existing file will truncate that file.

   - shell commands:
     - redirection: supports redirection with 'cat' and redirection with system build in commands, however does not support redirecting the shell commands implemented by this project.
 For instance: 'ps aux > haha.txt' will direct the output to haha.txt, however 'ls > haha.txt' does not work, will possibly cause the shell to terminate or other undefined behaviors.
+Requires proper spacing.
     - ls: supports '-F' and '-l' flags
     - mkdir: supports 'mkdir <dir_name>', does not support entering permission of the directory created
     - rmdir: works when entering the corret path;
-    - chmod: Not yet implemented....
+    - chmod: mostly working, however changing the modes does not affect how users access files.
+Require the second argument to be the new mode.
+Requires proper spacing.
     - cd: mostly works
     - pwd: mostly works
-    - cat: mostly works with decent size files (large files that reaches 'i3block' level might have issues because of 'f_read' and 'f_write'
+    - cat: mostly works with decent size files (large files that reaches 'i3block' level might have issues because of 'f_read' and 'f_write' with large files.
+Support 'cat >> <filename>' for appending.
+Requires proper spacing.
     - more: Not implemented...
 Do not have enough time
     - mount: supports mounting at a specific position.
 For instance, when a regular user logged in and typed in 'mount eileen', the current working directory of the user, right after mounting, will be at the mounting point, aka 'home/rusr/eileen'.
 Does not support nested mounting!
     - unmount: mostly works